 The Contemporary Austin and The FLAG Art Foundation are pleased to announce the formation of the Suzanne Deal Booth / FLAG Art Foundation Prize.

-Through additional funding provided by Glenn and Amanda Fuhrman, the new Prize will transform the existing, $100,000 Suzanne Deal Booth Art Prize, which is currently celebrating its inaugural exhibition, into one of the largest awards presented to an artist.
+Through additional funding provided by Glenn and Amanda Fuhrman, the new Prize will transform the former, $100,000 Suzanne Deal Booth Art Prize into one of the largest awards presented to an artist.
 The Suzanne Deal Booth / FLAG Art Foundation Prize will fund a $200,000 unrestricted award to an artist selected by an independent advisory committee comprising renowned curators and art historians from across the U.S. and internationally, a scholarly publication, and all production expenses for the creation of new work for a solo exhibition that will premiere at The Contemporary Austin in Texas and then be presented at The FLAG Art Foundation in New York.

 Suzanne Deal Booth and Glenn and Amanda Fuhrman have committed to jointly fund four prizes biennially through 2026.
 Each Suzanne Deal Booth / FLAG Art Foundation Prize exhibition will be organized by the curatorial team at The Contemporary Austin in collaboration with the staff at The FLAG Art Foundation.